 - Start CPR with the woman flat on her back in a supine position.
-According to the scientific statement by the American Heart Association (AHA), high-quality chest compressions occur when the pregnant woman is supine on a hard surface.
+According to the American Heart Association (AHA), high-quality chest compressions occur when the pregnant woman is supine on a hard surface.
 If a backboard is used, care should be taken to avoid delays in the initiation of CPR, reduce interruptions during CPR, and prevent line or tube displacement intrapartum maternal cardiac arrest: A simulation case for multidisciplinary providers.

 - One-person CPR as a bystander: Follow the basic life support (BLS) sequence —C-A-B (chest compressions-airway-breathing)—push hard and fast in the center of the chest at a rate of at least 100 compressions per minute with a depth of 2 in (5 cm).
 Perform this in cycles of 30 compressions and two breaths.
 Deliver the chest compressions the same way for a pregnant woman as for a non-pregnant woman.
 (See two-person CPR for information regarding left uterine displacement)1

 - Two-person CPR: Use C-A-B-U (chest compressions-airway-breathing-uterine displacement) if two or more rescuers are at hand.
 Continuously perform manual left uterine displacement (LUD) when the uterus is felt at or above the umbilicus (approximately 20 weeks pregnant) to help restore blood flow to the heart.
 When a pregnant woman is supine, this action will reduce aortocaval compression, which is the compression of the inferior vena cava and abdominal aorta by the gravid (pregnant) uterus.
-Historically, a left lateral tilt of 30° has been used to displace the uterus; however, the AHA reports that a tilt of her body may shift the heart laterally and impact the force of the chest compressions.
+Historically, a left lateral tilt of 30° has been used to displace the uterus; however, a tilt of her body may shift the heart laterally and impact the force of the chest compressions.
 Therefore, the AHA recommends the left lateral tilt if manual LUD is unsuccessful 1.
 Furthermore, a manikin study found that the left lateral tilt and manual uterine displacement are equally effective during chest compressions.
 The researchers of this study also mention that the compressions were easier to perform in the supine position.
 As a bystander performing one-person CPR, high-quality chest compressions are critical.
 Nevertheless, if you have a wedge immediately available (or other articles that can act as a wedge, such as a stiff pillow), you can place this under the woman’s right hip to attempt LUD.